 At a high level, an operation is a node in a computation graph.
-Graphtik uses an operation class to represent these computations.
+Graphtik uses an Operation class to abstractly represent these computations.
+The class specifies the requirments for a function to participate in a computation graph; those are its input-data needs, and the output-data it provides.